tanzu-end-to-end/tko-workshop/workshop/content/setup-environment.md

 url: https://tanzuendtoend.tmc.cloud.vmware.com/clusters
 ```

-## Workload Cluster `kubeconfig`
+## Workload Cluster kubeconfig

-You will need a `kubeconfig` from the `gke-psp-demo` cluster if you wish to validate the policies set in Tanzu Mission Control.
-To fetch a `kubeconfig`:
+You will need a kubeconfig from the `gke-psp-demo` cluster if you wish to validate the policies set in Tanzu Mission Control.
+To fetch a kubeconfig:

 - Go to the the Tanzu Mission Control tab, locate the cluster `gke-psp-demo` under the clusters page and click on it.
 - Click Actions from the top right hand side of the page and click **Access This Cluster**